magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

      (...)))
 ```

-One more thing.
-The time it takes the `tdd` task to recompile and run
+One very last thing.
+The time it takes the `tdd` task to recompile and
-the tests would be still judged unacceptable by a TDD practitioner
+run the tests would be judged unacceptable by a TDD practitioner when
-when is longer than a second.
-In the `tdd` task, most of time is spent
+is longer than a second.
+In the `tdd` task, most of time is spent by
-by the `test-cljs` to internally create and start a new instance of
+the `test-cljs` to internally create and start a new instance of the
-the underlying phantom JS engine again and again anytime it has to
+underlying phantom JS engine again and again anytime it has to rerun
-rerun the tests.
-We're not going to solve this problem in this
+the tests.
+We're not going to solve this problem in this tutorial, but
-tutorial, but at least we now know where to look at if we wanted.
+at least we now know where to look at if we wanted.

 That's it.
 Stop any `boot` related process and reset the git branch.